meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 Readings:

-- “Ethical principles, reasoning, and decision making” (Budinger & Budinger, 2006)
+- "Ethical principles, reasoning, and decision making" (Budinger & Budinger, 2006)

 Assignments:

-- Put together a few ideas for your “Initial Exploration Project”.
+- Put together a few ideas for your "Initial Exploration Project".
 These should interest you with regard to ethical dilemmas posed by technology (human stem cell research, for example).
 We will be creating a collective list as a class to help steer our direction of study this semester according to YOUR interests!
 - Reading reflection

 ### Class #4 – Due by Monday, February 15 - Information Ethics

 Readings:

-- “Norbert Wiener & the rise of information ethics” (Bynum, 2008)
+- "Norbert Wiener & the rise of information ethics" (Bynum, 2008)

 Assignments: